-Mindanao measures 471 kilometers from the North to the South and 521 kilometers from East to the West and is often referred to as “the food basket of the Philippines”.
+Mindanao measures 471 kilometers from the North to the South and 521 kilometers from East to the West.
+It is often referred to as “the food basket of the Philippines”.
 With a massive expanse of undeveloped fertile land, it is considered to be the country’s “pioneer frontier”.

 It’s not dangerous to visit Mindanao as long as you are very careful in the most troubled areas.
 Most places are safe.
-If you are just visiting or planning to invest here; you will become part of our growth towards a more just and prosperous society, and you are warmly welcome.
+If you are just visiting or planning to invest here; you will become part of our growth towards a more just and prosperous society.
+You are warmly welcome.